MarEzzat/Translation-Using-Transformer/README.md

 - Inspired by the "Attention is All You Need" paper by Vaswani et al.
 - Developed with TensorFlow and Python for educational purposes.

-## Contact

-For questions or issues, open a GitHub issue or contact your-email@example.com.